 This course includes important background information on the anatomy and physiology of the heart, medical disease processes, medical terminology, medical ethics, legal aspects of patient contact, electrocardiography, and stress testing.
 Additionally, you will have the opportunity to practice with EKG equipment and perform hands-on labs including introduction to the function and proper use of the EKG machine and other clinical practices.

-After the successful completion of this program, you will be prepared to sit for the American Society of Phlebotomy Technicians, Inc. (ASPT) Certified EKG Technician (CET) exam at the school, or sit for the National Healthcareer Association (NHA) EKG Technician Certification (CET) exam.
+After the successful completion of this program, you will be prepared to sit for the National Workforce Career Association (NWCA) exam or sit for the National Healthcareer Association (NHA) EKG Technician Certification (CET) exam.

 This course is delivered online as a hybrid course that combines online lectures and face-to-face, hands-on lab sessions on campus.
 Students enrolled in the hybrid course will have the opportunity to participate in online lectures with an instructor in real-time.

 Subject to health and safety regulations, this course will be offered only in a hybrid format in Spring 2021 that combines online lectures and face-to-face, hands-on labs.

 - Roles of the EKG technician